 Modern or ‘vintage'?
 Plastic or metal?

-When we talk machines in the sewing chat group, many still swear by their older or vintage machines for reliability and quality.
-As the saying goes, they don’t make ’em like they used to.
+When we talk about machines in the sewing chat group, many still swear by their older or vintage machines for reliability and quality.
+As the saying goes, they don't make 'em like they used to.
 Does heavy still mean quality when it comes to machines?
 Is an all-metal body/frame/workings better than the more modern materials?
-I once read an article from a sewing machine repair man that argued that many of the more modern plastic components were better these days than the older ones, but as usual I can’t find that again now when I want to link to it.
+I once read an article from a sewing machine repairman that argued that many of the more modern plastic components were better these days than the older ones, but as usual, I can't find that again now when I want to link to it.

 If you want to take a good look inside the Brother CS6000i linked to above, here is an excellent discussion on Pattern Review where you can look inside at all of the parts.
 You might have to login or register to see it though because I think it's in the forums section.
 There are a lot of comments both in support of budget machines and totally against them, so it's an interesting read.

 No, you don't need an expensive machine to sew well.
 I think I do pretty well, although obviously I'm still learning and have a way to go, but my budget machine enables me to create things beautifully and I'm very satisfied with it for my current level of expertise and the projects that I am likely to make.
 That's not to say if Brother, Babylock or Bernina or someone else called me up and asked if I would like a free top of the range sewing machine, that I would turn them down (still waiting on that call…) but the less I spend on my machine the more money I have left to spend on fabric!